 Learning is presented through multi- sensory formats with many opportunities for over learning new concepts that are explored in a variety of practical ways in a variety of contexts to ensure skills are transferable.
 Attention autism underpins learning within this cohort to provide the children with targeted, cumulative intervention to develop their attention and listening skills as a foundation for the development of communication skills, social skills and academic learning.
 Learning is also structured through autism friendly approaches such as TEACCH.

 Communication, language and learning skills are developed cumulatively as a child moves through the cohort.
-The environment is communication friendly and embraces the introduction of structured language teaching approaches (such as colourful semantics) to promote language understanding and fluency and literacy skills.
+The environment is communication friendly and embraces the introduction of structured language teaching approaches (such as shape coding and Word Aware) to promote language understanding and fluency and literacy skills.
 Pupils are supported to develop social communication skills by Elklan accredited practitioners who use a variety of communication structures to support learning.

 Specific scaffolds are in place to meet the complexity of a cognition need in all areas across the curriculum.
 Where required children access specific additional intervention and/or specific structured teaching to help overcome barriers to learning.